slominskir/KeycloakConditionalSpnegoAuthenticator/README.md

 ## Install
 1. Obtain the plugin jar file by either downloading it from the [releases](https://github.com/slominskir/KeycloakConditionalSpnegoAuthenticator/releases) page, or [building](https://github.com/slominskir/KeycloakConditionalSpnegoAuthenticator#build) it yourself.
 2. Drop the jar file into the `providers` sub directory in the Keycloak home directory.
-3. If running Keycloak in production mode you'll likely need to execute the `kc.sh build`, before starting Keycloak
+3. If running Keycloak in production mode you'll need to execute the `kc.sh build`, before starting Keycloak

 ## Build
 Built with Maven and Java 11.